erichuang2015/directorist/readme.txt

 12. Plugin default setting page

 == Changelog ==

+= 3.1.5 =
+* Fixed: Editor could not manage listing from the back end
+* Fixed: Pricing was not showing after saving in editing form as well as in the front end

 = 3.1.4 =
 * Added Language .pot file for easy translation to any language